Why Insurance Companies Exit State Markets

 The Assigned Risk Pool: Your Last Resort

 If you've been rejected by multiple private insurers, every U.S. state operates an assigned risk pool (also called a residual market).
-This state-supervised program requires all licensed insurers to accept a share of high-risk drivers based on their market share.
+This state-supervised program requires all licensed insurers to accept a share of high-risk or hard-to-place drivers based on their market share — guaranteeing that no licensed driver is left completely without options.

 The assigned risk pool is not a permanent solution — it's an expensive safety net.
-The national full-coverage auto insurance average sits between $2,496 and $2,697 per year in 2026; assigned risk premiums are typically well above this figure and can run 2–5 times more than standard market rates.
+Assigned risk premiums typically run 50–100% higher than equivalent standard market rates, with no discounts for safe driving or bundling.
 For a deep dive on how these programs work, how long you may remain in them, and how to exit sooner, see our full guide on assigned risk auto insurance.

 Once you establish a clean driving record and maintain continuous coverage, you can transition back to the standard market and significantly lower your premium.
 Some states require drivers to remain in the assigned risk pool for a minimum of 3 years before becoming eligible for voluntary market coverage again.
 If you're denied through standard channels, also explore what to do after being denied car insurance before defaulting to the pool — a reconsideration letter with the right documentation can sometimes reverse a denial.